robotpony/chronicle.md/README.md

 # Chronicle.md

-*Version: proof of concept*
+*Version: 0.9*

-A micro blogging and website tool for publishing Markdown, PHP, and HTML files.
+Chronicle is a small Markdown blog engine.
+It serves up weblog style sites based on folders of Markdown and other plain text files.

-How does it work?
+**How it works**

-	home.md
+Place your pages and post files in some sort of directory structure.

-	index.php
+	index.php <-- this is your "home" theme site.json <-- these are your site settings blog/
-	blog/
+		2012/01/some-post.md
-		index.php
+		2011/05/another-post.md
-		2012/some-post.md
+	projects/

-You write blog posts and pages in plaintext files, either in Markdown, text, or HTML.
-Your site templates are in plain old PHP, loaded based on the request, defaulting to the root template.
-No database.
-Simple setup.
-And no magic.
+		more-content.md

-Your templates display site settings and content with simple PHP:
+By default Chronicle displays a list of posts (for `/`).
+Standard template functions are available for displaying post parts, lists, next/prev, and so on.

-    print $site->settings->name;
+Its templates are simple PHP (similar to WP templates, but not split into pieces by default):

-    print $site; // this page's content!
+    <?= $site->settings->name; ?>

-A full example is available at: https://github.com/robotpony/warpedvisions.org
+A full example is available as used for my weblog `warpedvisions.org`: https://github.com/robotpony/warpedvisions.org

 ## Requirements

 * PHP 5.3+ (w/json)
-* Apache with rewrite rules
+* Apache with rewrites enabled
 * PrestoPHP 1.1+
 * Markdown extra

 ## Installation

-1. Install `PrestoPHP`, `Markdown Extra`, and `Chronicle` to the `lib` folder in a web root.
+1. Install `PrestoPHP`, `Markdown Extra`, and `Chronicle` to the `lib` folder in a web root (see `gitmodules` below)
 2. Symlink `combobulate.php` to the web root.
 3. Copy the example `htaccess` file to the web root.